contact-us calendar menu email class-page twitter-2 newspaper-1 other-schools class-pages

 Tolerance of different faiths and beliefs is promoted through the Syllabus for Religious Education.
 Children learn about different religions, their beliefs, places of worship and festivals.
 The children’s work on this subject or whole school learning in assemblies is often displayed in the classrooms or around the school.

-Visits are made by local religious leaders and children have the opportunity to visit places of worship.
+As part of the RE curriculum, the children have the opportunity to visit places of worship.

 Awards